ponkila/HomestakerOS/docs/getting_started.md

     ```
     These commands will copy the generated JWT to both the "erigon" and "lighthouse" subvolumes we created earlier and then remove the original file.

+---

+#### Frontend configuration

+ To enable communication between the clients, you need to specify the path to the `jwt.hex` file we generated earlier.
+Any clients that you want to be able to communicate with each other should share the same JWT secret.

+ In this case, we would set the `jwtSecretFile` option to `/mnt/erigon/jwt.hex` for the Erigon client and `/mnt/lighthouse/jwt.hex` for the Lighthouse client.

 ### SSH

 Our machine needs its own SSH key pair.
 Let's create a directory to store the SSH keys at at `/mnt/secrets/ssh`.

 ```shell